ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     Pseudo labels refer to organ labels predicted by AI models without any additional revision or validation by human annotators.

-* **Q: Considering the active learning procedure is a primary contribution, I anticipated seeing its impact.
-Yet, in the **revised** Table 5 (supplementary), the improvement on JHH, specifically in terms of mDice and mNSD, is around 1-2 points.
-This falls within the standard deviation for each of the 9 organs on average.
-It might be helpful to provide further insights into the dataset's utility and to clarify if the new labels offer any advantages over the existing partial labels.**
+* **Q: In the **revised** Table 5 (supplementary), the improvement on JHH, specifically in terms of mDice and mNSD, is around 1-2 points.
+This falls within the standard deviation for each of the 9 organs on average.**

     Table 5 (supplementary) only showed the improvement from Step 0 to Step 1 of the active learning procedure, instead of presenting the full improvement before and after using our active learning procedure.
-We appreciate your valuable feedback and have made several revisions to this table.

     1. We added the improvement of Step 2 in the active learning procedure.
 Compared to the results in step 0, both mDSC and mNSD show substantial improvement, confirming the effectiveness of our active learning procedure.
     2. We marked the revised classes at each Step.
 The segmentation performance of some organs were marginally improved simply because (1) these organs were hardly revised at certain Steps or (2) the segmentation performance was already very high (e.g., DSC > 90%).
 For those revised organs (e.g., aorta), AI models showed a significant improvement from 72.3% to 82.9%.